 My name is Bethany Cochran, and welcome to my studio!
 I am a binary-minded artist, which means that there is a constant push and pull between my analytical and creative propensities.
 I have found resolve to this dichotomy through my career choice and my artwork.
 I work in healthcare data analytics by day and put my artist smock on in my off-hours.
 I am known to nerd out equally over spreadsheets as I do mixing color palettes.
 A similar dichotomy exists in my artwork as well, where you will find equal parts discipline and free-spiritedness.
 Depending on the collector, I’ve discovered that a broad spectrum of people can identify themselves with my work, connecting to either the discipline (realistic forms) or the free-spiritedness (gestural brush strokes or minimalist abstract work).
-I work in a variety of mediums, and currently offer original works in acrylic and alcohol ink. and primarily focus on portraits and figures.
+While I enjoy working in a variety of mediums (ranging from acrylic, oil pastel and alcohol ink), my focus is concentrated on portraits and figures.

 I live in North Carolina with my husband who is my best friend and adventure partner.
 Until 2019, I solely worked on a commission basis.
-It has been a joy to share my first few collections with you this year: the “Women with Flowers” painting collection and "Stanza" line drawing collection (shop originals here).
+It has been a joy to share collections of original works with you this year, including my most recent Stanza II Collection.
 If you'd like to receive information on upcoming collections, sign up for my email list!

 My portraiture and figurative work is rooted in my core values of family and community.
 Walks on the greenway with my husband, sharing meals with family, and having coffee with dear friends are a treasure to me.